ZeldaFan0225/ChatGPT-Discord-Bot/config.md

     "staff_roles": The roles which your staff have.
 This will bypass filters and cooldowns (ARRAY OF ROLE IDS), "staff_users": The staff users who don't have any of the staff roles.
 This will bypass filters and cooldowns (ARRAY OF USER IDS), "blacklist_roles": Blacklist users based on their roles.
+Staff have full bypass (ARRAY OF ROLE IDS), "default_dalle_model": The default dalle model to use in /create_image *1 *2, "staff_can_bypass_feature_restrictions": When set to true staff won't be restricted by features turned off (BOOLEAN) *4, "dev_config": {
+        "enabled": Whether this is a development instance or not (BOOLEAN) *3, "debug_discord_messages": Show debug messages in discord,
+        "debug_logs": Show debug messages in the terminal, },
-Staff have full bypass (ARRAY OF ROLE IDS), "default_model": The default model to use.
-Model must support chat completion (STRING) *8, "default_dalle_model": The default dalle model to use in /create_image *1 *2, "selectable_models": A list of models the users can select from (ARRAY OF CHAT COMPLETION MODEL NAMES) *1 *4 *12 *14 "staff_can_bypass_feature_restrictions": When set to true staff won't be restricted by features turned off (BOOLEAN) *4, "dev": Whether this is a development instance or not (BOOLEAN) *3, "global_user_cooldown": The time until a user can send a new request in milliseconds (NUMBER), "max_thread_folowup_length": The amount of followup prompts a user can send in a thread (NUMBER), "allow_collaboration": When set to true anybody can use /chat thread in each others threads (BOOLEAN), "hey_gpt": {
+    "global_user_cooldown": The time until a user can send a new request in milliseconds (NUMBER), "max_thread_folowup_length": The amount of followup prompts a user can send in a thread (NUMBER), "allow_collaboration": When set to true anybody can use /chat thread in each others threads (BOOLEAN), "hey_gpt": {
-        "enabled": Whether this is enabled or not (BOOLEAN), "moderate_prompts": Whether to ignore commands which violate OpenAIs usage policies (BOOLEAN), "model": The model to use for this action (STRING), "processing_emoji": The emoji to use for showing the bot is working (unicode or emoji ID), "system_instruction": The system instruction for this action (STRING),
+        "enabled": Whether this is enabled or not (BOOLEAN), "model": The model to use for this action (STRING), "processing_emoji": The emoji to use for showing the bot is working (unicode or emoji ID), "system_instruction": The system instruction for this action (STRING),